ni/nimi-python/docs/nidcpower/functions.rst

-    For example, if you have a session using channels 1 and 2, and you perform a self-calibration on channel 1 with a device temperature of 25 degrees Celsius at 2:00, and a self-calibration was performed on channel 2 at 27 degrees Celsius at 3:00 on the same day, this function returns 25 for the **temperature** parameter.
+    For example, if you have a session using channels 1 and 2, and you perform a self-calibration on channel 1 with a device temperature of 25 degrees Celsius at 2:00, and a self-calibration was performed on channel 2 at 27 degrees Celsius at 3:00 on the same day, this method returns 25 for the **temperature** parameter.

-    .. note:: This function is not supported on all devices.
-Refer to `Supported Functions by
+    .. note:: This method is not supported on all devices.
+Refer to `Supported Methods by
         Device <REPLACE_DRIVER_SPECIFIC_URL_2(nidcpowercref.chm',%20'supportedfunctions)>`__
         for more information about supported devices.